 - Verify that the Hyper-V nodes have CPUs that support Second-Level Addressing Table (SLAT) using one of the following methods; - Review the Are you SLAT Compatible?
 WP8 SDK Tip 01 article that describes two methods to check if a CPU supports SLATs - Download the Coreinfo v3.31 tool to determine if a CPU supports SLAT.

 Cluster transition states during Cluster OS Rolling Upgrade

-This section describes the various transition states of the Windows Server 2012 R2 cluster that is being upgraded to Windows Server 2016 using Cluster OS Rolling Upgrade.
+This section describes the various transition states of the Windows Server cluster that is being upgraded to the next version of Windows Server using Cluster OS Rolling Upgrade.

-In order to keep the cluster workloads running during the Cluster OS Rolling Upgrade process, moving a cluster workload from a Windows Server 2012 R2 node to Windows Server 2016 node works as if both nodes were running the Windows Server 2012 R2 operating system.
-When Windows Server 2016 nodes are added to the cluster, they operate in a Windows Server 2012 R2 compatibility mode.
-A new conceptual cluster mode, called "mixed-OS mode", allows nodes of different versions to exist in the same cluster (see Figure 1).
+In order to keep the cluster workloads running during the Cluster OS Rolling Upgrade process, moving a cluster workload from a node running an older version of Windows Server to a node running a newer version of Windows Server works by using a compatibility mode.
+This compatibility mode makes the nodes running the newer version of Windows Server appear as if they are running the the same older version of Windows Server.
+For example, when upgrading a Windows Server 2016 cluster to Windows Server 2019, Windows Server 2019 nodes operate in a Windows Server 2016 compatibility mode as a temporary measure.
+A new conceptual cluster mode, called mixed-OS mode, allows nodes of different versions to exist in the same cluster (see Figure 1).

 Figure 1: Cluster operating system state transitions

 A Windows Server cluster enters mixed-OS mode when a node running a newer version of Windows Server is added to the cluster.
 The process is fully reversible at this point - newer Windows Server nodes can be removed from the cluster and nodes running the existing version of Windows Server can be added to the cluster in this mode.
 The process is not reversible once the